 A Recurrent Neural Network is a type of convolutional neural network which uses time series data.
 They are commonly used in natural language processing, speech recognition and image captioning problems (James Le, 2018).
 Similarly to Perceptrons and Convolutional Neural Networks, RNN use datasets to learn.

 The distinguish point of RNN is that they introduce the concept of memory, as they take information from prior inputs to influence the next sequence of inputs and outputs.
-While traditional deep neural networks assume that inputs and outputs are independent of each other, the output of recurrent neural networks depend on the prior elements within the sequence (IBM, 2020).
+While traditional deep neural networks assume that inputs and outputs are independent of each other, the output of a recurrent neural network depends on the prior elements within the sequence (IBM, 2020).

 Long/Short Term Memory Networks